protobuf-ruby/beefcake/README.md

   Ruby 1.9.2
   JRuby 1.5.6

-  There is a bug in Rubinius preventing propoer ZigZag encoding.
+  There is a bug in Rubinius preventing proper ZigZag encoding.
   The team is aware and I'm sure they're working on a fix.

 Nice to have: